Code-Institute-Submissions/TheRoadisHome/README.md

 2. Locate the repository (sara5491/TheRoadisHome)
 3. Click ‘Settings’ and locate ‘Pages’ on the left-hand side
 4. Under ’Source’ select ‘Branch: Main’ and click ‘Save’
-5. You will need to wait a few minutes for the site to be deployed.
+5. Wait a few minutes for the site to be deployed.
 It will be accessible at: https://sara5491.github.io/TheRoadisHome/